Ten Great Medicinal Herbs for Prepping Your “Doomsday” Garden (Part II)

 Peppermint oil is suitable for external use for nerve pain, headaches, muscle pain, toothaches, itchiness, mouth inflammation, an allergic rash, joint conditions, viral and bacterial infections, and keeping away mosquitoes.

-You could even inhale peppermint oil to heal the signs of colds and coughs or as a pain killer.
+You could even inhale peppermint oil to help relieve cold and cough symptoms or as a painkiller.

 Sage

-There are so many uses for this wonderful herb.
-Made as a tea, it can ease depression, relieve a sore throat when mixed with apple cider vinegar and salt and gargled, reduce gas, soothe digestion problems, lower blood sugar, minimize flu symptoms, and help upset stomachs.
+There are so many uses for this excellent herb.
+Made as a tea, it can ease depression, relieve a sore throat when mixed with apple cider vinegar and salt and gargled, reduce gas, soothe digestive problems, lower blood sugar, minimize flu symptoms, and help upset stomachs.

 Tea Tree Oil

-This excellent oil isn’t just an antiseptic and has anti-bacterial, anti-fungal, and anti-viral properties.
+This excellent oil isn’t just an antiseptic; it also has anti-bacterial, anti-fungal, and anti-viral properties.
 So, even though it shouldn’t be ingested, tea tree oil still has many great uses.

-Tea tree oil is a soothing anti-inflammatory and makes a good painkiller for the skin.
+Tea tree oil is a soothing, anti-inflammatory, and effective painkiller for the skin.
 You can apply it to your skin to heal minor burns, cuts, yeast infections, herpes, cold sores, abrasions, warts, insect bites, acne, athlete’s foot, lice, oily skin, rashes, carbuncles, and boils.
 Tea Tree Oil is also helpful for foot odor, blisters, toenail fungus, eczema, and dandruff.

-It’s great as a mouthwash to handle inflamed gums, bad breath, and plaque; you only need three drops in a cup of warm water two or three times daily.
+It’s great as a mouthwash for inflamed gums, bad breath, and plaque; you only need three drops in a cup of warm water, taken 2 or 3 times daily.
 But never swallow the mouthwash.
-For laryngitis and canker sores, add three or four drops to a cup of warm water and gargle it twice a day — remember, don’t swallow the solution.
+For laryngitis and canker sores, add 3 or 4 drops to a cup of warm water and gargle twice a day—remember, don’t swallow the solution.

 Thyme

-Thyme is a potent herb, and you should take care when using it.
-When used externally, it could cause the skin to become irritated if you use too much.
+Thyme is a potent herb, so use it with care.
+When used externally, it can cause skin irritation if you use too much.
 Likewise, internally, it should only be taken once a day.

-Thyme can be made into a paste with some alcohol, used as an antiseptic for sores and skin inflammations, and cleanser for scabies, lice, crabs, and athlete’s foot.
-Thyme oil also works well as a mouthwash for bad breath and could be used for ear infections; the oil could be applied additionally to the scalp to aid baldness.
+Thyme can be made into a paste with alcohol, used as an antiseptic for sores and skin inflammations, and as a cleanser for scabies, lice, crabs, and athlete’s foot.
+Thyme oil also works well as a mouthwash for bad breath and could be used for ear infections; it could also be applied to the scalp to aid baldness.

 Thyme works well as a tea sweetened with a bit of honey to treat a sore throat, bronchitis, colic, whooping cough, bedwetting, arthritis, gas, skin disorders, upset stomach, parasitic worm infections, stomach pain, dyspraxia, and diarrhea.
 The tea can also be utilized as a urine disinfectant, a fever reducer, a diuretic that increases urine flow, and an appetite stimulant.